zoubohao/Deepurify/README.md

 - RAM: >= 32 GB
 - GPU: The GPU memory must be equal to or greater than 6GB.
 (5273MB)

-This system can run the configuration in the **"Running Deepurify"** section.
+This system can run the configuration in the running commands in **"Running Deepurify"** section.

 ## Our System Config